 A listing of suppliers throughout the engraving industry where you can find all types of materials to engrave and cut.

-Available for all Epilog Legend Elite systems, the Rotary Attachment adds the ability to engrave bottles, glasses, flashlights, and other cylindrical items.
+Available for all Epilog Legend systems, the Rotary Attachment adds the ability to engrave bottles, glasses, flashlights, and other cylindrical items.

-Specially designed for our entire line of Elite lasers, it has been built to accommodate a large variety of shapes and sizes.
+Specially designed for our entire line of Legend lasers, it has been built to accommodate a large variety of shapes and sizes.
 The attachment easily adjusts for different lengths and will even rotate cylinders that have different diameters on each end.

 So intuitive and easy to use, you can change from one glass to the next in seconds without removing the attachment from the engraver.
 Additionally, our proprietary design provides accurate image scaling without the need to input diameter or circumference calculations.